parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Navigate to the home page of the [Azure portal](http://portal.azure.com/) and select **Azure Active Directory**. under Azure Services.

-    > **Note**: If you do not see Azure Active Directory, select More Services and then select it there.
+    > **Note**: If you do not see Azure Active Directory, select More Services, and then select it there.

     ![The Azure Active Directory menu option.](media/azure-home-active-directory.png "Azure Portal")